-A interspinous processes spacer (also known as decompression spacer or interspinous posterior device) is a device implanted between interspinous processes to open narrowed exiting foraminal nerve channels to treat lumbar radiculopathy caused by spinal stenosis.
-It is used as an alternative to laminectomy, especially in elderly patients.1
+An interspinous processes spacer (also known as a decompression spacer or interspinous posterior device) is a device implanted between spinous processes to open narrowed exiting foraminal nerve channels to treat lumbar radiculopathy caused by spinal stenosis.
+It is used as an alternative to laminectomy, especially in elderly patients 1.

-The process of implantation is minimally invasive procedure, performed under local anasthaesia.
+The process of implantation is usually minimally invasive, performed under local anesthesia.